-From October until March, the Royal Alcazar is open from 9.30 a.m. until 5.00 p.m., and from April until September, from 9.30 a.m. until 7 p.m.
+From the end of October until March, the Royal Alcazar is open from 9.30 a.m. until 5.00 p.m., and from April until the end of October from 9.30 a.m. until 7 p.m.
 The Alcazar Gardens are open during these same times as well.

 The Royal Apartments are open for tours between 10.00 a.m and 1.30 p.m.
 Visitors are limited to 30-minute timed slots, with 30 people in each slot.
 Your ticket will show the start time of your slot for the Royal Apartments.

 How long should you allow for the Real Alcazar de Sevilla?

 There is a lot to see and do at Seville’s Royal Alcazar, so you should plan on at least 1.5-2 hours even if you just have one day in Seville.
 It is by far the most beautiful and extensive of Seville’s many monuments and you will be doing yourself a disservice by allowing for too little time.